-We are indebted to Martijn Leisink for his 3-wise soft-XOR construction and to Joris Mooij for pointing us to it.
-We also thank Tom Minka, Yee Whye Teh, Jonathan Yedidia, Tom Heskes, Wim Wiegerinck, Alex Ihler, and Dror Weitz for replying to queries, and three anonymous reviewers for thoughtful and useful feedback.
+We are indebted to Martijn Leisink for his 3-wise soft-XOR construction, and to Joris Mooij for pointing us to it.
+We would also like to thank Tom Minka, Yee Whye Teh, Jonathan Yedidia, Tom Heskes, Wim Wiegerinck, Alex Ihler, and Dror Weitz for replying to queries, and three anonymous reviewers for thoughtful and useful feedback.